StuartsProjects/SX12XX-LoRa/ReadMe.md

 	IRQ_RADIO_ALL                        0xFFFF

+As an alternative to setting up the LoRa device with separate functions (as described above) you can use this single function;

 **setupLoRa(Frequency, Offset, SpreadingFactor, Bandwidth, CodeRate, Optimisation)**

-As an alternative to setting up the LoRa device with separate functions (as described above) you can use this function.
 The function first sets the Frequency of operation, the frequency is in hertz as a 32 bit unsigned integer.
 The actual programmed operating frequency is the sum of Frequency and Offset (also 32 bit integer).

 SpreadingFactor, Bandwidth and CodeRate are the LoRa modem parameters and the choices are as given for the setModulationParams() described above.